Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Sterak's Gage.png" Align=right width=8% height=8%>

 - Wonderous Item
+- Attunement

-**Catching Claws**: You gain +2 to hit and damage on your unarmed attacks.
+**Catching Claws**: You gain +3 to hit and damage on your unarmed attacks.
 Whenever you hit an unarmed attack, you can attempt to grapple the target as a free action.

 **Lifeline**: If you would take damage that would reduce your hit points to zero, you first gain temporary hit points equal to 10 times your proficiency bonus.
 As long as you have these temporary hit points, your size increases by one, as if affected by the enlarge spell, and you are immune to all immobilizing effects.
 Once this effect is used, it cannot be used again until you finish a long rest.